 [If you’d like to read more about disenfranchised grief, we have an article here.]

-Unfortunately, the old ways of thinking about grief have led many people to believe that grief should only last for a finite amount of time and that ultimately people need to ‘let go’ or ‘move on’ (Of note, these things are not true).
-Whether a person has internalized these beliefs themselves or whether they’re merely cognizant of these attitudes in others, they leave one with the sense that, at some point, their enduring grief will cease to be validated.
+Unfortunately, the old ways of thinking about grief cause many people to believe it should only last for a finite amount of time.
+Eventually, people need to ‘let go’ or ‘move on.’
+(Of note: neither of these things is true)

-It’s as if, over time, the lens through which the grieving person is viewed changes and all of a sudden, the behaviors that were seen as okay and normal immediately following the loss, are viewed as pathological.
+It’s as if, over time, the lens through which the grieving person is viewed changes.
+All of a sudden, behaviors that were seen as expected immediately following the loss (like emotional expression, talking about their loved one, etc.) are considered pathological.
 Their time to mourn has run out and they are no longer seen as deserving of the patience, understanding, and sympathy often shown to those in acute grief.

 This brings me to the topic of the day.